-We're fortunate enough to be able to partner with Tabitha's Way local food pantries of Spanish Fork and American Fork and Earth Community Gardens.
+We're fortunate enough to be able to partner with Tabitha's Way local food pantries of Spanish Fork and American Fork, Earth Community Gardens, and Unsheltered Utah

 Tabitha's Way Local Food Pantry was founded in June 2010 by Wendy & Jody Osborne, after Wendy felt inspired to help the food insecure in her local community of South Utah County.
 Wendy started her pantry in a small location on the backside of the business complex next to Stone Drug in Spanish Fork.